caocscar/workshops/pyspark sparksql/pyspark.md

 ```
 A = df.select('longitude','latitude','elevation')
 ```
-**Note:** This is probably the easiest way to reorder existing columns
+**Note:** This is probably the easiest way to reorder existing columns but it creates a new DataFrame

 ## Renaming Columns
 There are multiple ways to rename columns.
 Here are three ways using the `alias`, `selectExpr`, `withColumnRenamed` methods.